 - Move to a greased baking sheet

-- Brush a spread a thin layer of melted butter on top of each wonton.
+- Brush a thin layer of melted butter on top of each wonton.

 - Take a sharp small knife and poke a few holes on the top of each wonton.
 This prevents air bubbles.
 Try to only poke the hole through the dough layer and not all the way through to the filling.
 The tip of a steak knife works well.